What is the Downtown Plan?

 The last Downtown Plan was completed over a decade ago.
 Now is the ideal time to “fine tune” the direction for Downtown Whitehorse and chart the specific actions needed to keep it a vibrant and vital part of our community over the next 10 years and beyond.

-What will be included in the Plan?
+What's included in the Plan?

 - Urban design and/or capital projects (i.e., changes to the physical environment)